dmikozzz/FitnessTrackerAPI/README.md

 You would add four fields.

 workout with the Type Custom List
-and in options you provide what workouts there is to randomize between.
+in options you provide what workouts to randomize between.
 Example: Walking, Running, Swimming, Cycling and so on.

 steps with the Type Number and min max of your preference.